San Escobar

-San Escobar is a non-existent country originated from a blunder of the Polish Minister of Foreign Affairs Witold Waszczykowski.
+San Escobar is a fictional country originating from a gaffe by the Minister of Foreign Affairs of Poland, Witold Waszczykowski.

 Origin

 On 10 January 2017, Waszczykowski told reporters that, in a bid for a non-permanent seat for Poland on the UN Security Council, he had meetings with officials from various countries, including some Caribbean nations, with some of them "perhaps for the first time in the history of our diplomacy.
 For example with countries such as San Escobar or Belize".

 A governmental spokeswoman said it had been a slip of the tongue for "San Cristóbal y Nieves", which is Spanish for Saint Kitts and Nevis.
 News about San Escobar swept over numerous media outlets all over the world.